jkempf42/kube-volttron/central-node/README.md

 - PersistentVolume: This type describes the path to the actual directory on the local node we want to mount.
 It also needs to specify what node the directory is on in the `nodeAffinity` section.
-Change the node name in the `matchExpressions:` `values:` section from `central-node` to the hostname of your central node.
+Change the node name in the `matchExpressions:` `values:` section from `central-node` to the hostname of your central node if you changed it.
 Note the `spec.persistentVolumeReclaimPolicy` is set to `Retain` indicating that the volume should be retained if the pod goes down, and the `storageClassName` indicates the name of the StorageClass type of the persistent volume, in this case `local-storage`.